 It’s important you’re living somewhere you feel comfortable in while you’re studying at Solent.
 Local students may choose to live at home during their time at the University, but all students can choose to live in either University residences or private accommodation.

 If you haven’t organised your accommodation yet, take a look at the options below and get in contact with us.

-Our six halls of residence are all located in the city centre.
-They provide more than 2,300 single study-bedrooms with a mix of en-suite and non-en-suite university accommodation.
+Our five halls of residence are all located in the city centre.
+They provide around 1,250 single study-bedrooms with a mix of en-suite and non-en-suite university accommodation.

-Each of our residences has its own Facebook group.
+Our residences have their own Facebook group.
 Joining the group is a great way to get to know the people you'll be living alongside before you even move in.

 There are a few important 'admin' things you should sort out before you move in, like contents insurance, TV Licence and registering for Wi-Fi.
 Find out how.